hugofco/Discount_Calculator/README.md

 * Download, or copy and paste the source code file (discountcalculator.py) just make sure that the file you pasted the code have the same name.

+(or just use git clone if you're used to)

 # <h3> Setting up a new virtual enviorment:

 * Open a new terminal window and execute the following commands: